 - C. S. Lewis utilizes this trope more than once:

 - In The Lion, the Witch, and the Wardrobe Professor Kirke discusses this trope when interviewing Peter and Susan about their disbelief in Lucy's magical world-in-the-wardrobe.
 In order to come to a "logical" conclusion, Peter and Susan assume that the always truthful Lucy is lying, and the known liar Edmund is telling the truth.
 That, or Lucy is insane, a notion Professor Kirke regards as laughable.
 Peter and Susan's determination to disbelieve Lucy's claims, no matter how many ridiculous assumptions must be made, causes Professor Kirke to wonder aloud about what they are being taught in school.
+Of course, we later learn that he visited Narnia as a boy, so he already knew Lucy's right.
 In his nonfiction apologetics book Mere Christianity Lewis also uses this with regards to real people skeptical of Jesus' divinity.
 It's become known as the "Lewis trilemme" (liar, lunatic, or Lord), although he didn't actually invent it.

 - Many of the academic heroes in the works of H. P. Lovecraft, such as Albert Wilmarth or Robert Olmstead, could be said to be Ur-Examples.
 They start their journeys as utmost skeptics before being faced with unexplainable phenomena, often being driven mad in their encounters with an Eldritch Abomination.